 Clinical Trials

-Learn more about open clinical trials for your Castleman disease patients.
+Learn more about clinical trials for your Castleman disease patients.

 As part of our mission to improve care and survival of patients with Castleman disease, the CDCN aims to support and educate the community about Castleman disease clinical trials and facilitate the research that forms the basis for clinical trials.